The River Walk

 For a dose of American history, check out San Antonio’s most iconic landmark: The Alamo.
 The 18th century Spanish mission was the site of a famous 1836 battle in the Texas Revolution and has since been preserved as a museum and popular tourist stop.
 More Spanish missions such as San Jose, San Juan, Espada, and Concepcion are just three miles from downtown in the San Antonio Missions National Historical Park, where guests learn about Native American life and Spanish Catholic colonialism.
 Guided mission tours are free, and adventurous visitors can partake in nature hikes and bike trails.

 Wet your whistle at San Antonio’s oldest bar: The Esquire Tavern.
 Opened in 1933, The Esquire boasts some of the best local craft beers in Texas, not to mention a revered bison burger.
 For the very best of a San Antonio staple, stop by Ray’s Drive Inn for a famous puffy taco.
 This Tex-Mex dive is credited with creation of the first puffy taco and even trademarked the term in 1992.
 There are many imitators, but none compare to the original.
-For a more elegant dining experience, make a reservation at Bella on the River.
-Located right along the River Walk, Bella offers seasonal Mediterranean and Southern European dishes in an intimate atmosphere.
+For a more elegant dining experience, make a reservation at Bella on Houston.
+Located in the historic Brady Building in downtown San Antonio, Bella offers seasonal Mediterranean and Southern European dishes in an intimate atmosphere.
 Live jazz music plays nightly.